nathan-fiscaletti/parameterparser/examples/Example2.md

     // After parsing, use $parameterParser->isValid()
     // to check validity.
     //
-    // By default, the default closure will always return -1 unless
+    // The default closure will always return -1 unless
     // you directly override it.
     return -1;
 });